Polynesian Adventures Haleakala Sunrise Tour

 - Descend through the Clouds as you gently glide through the changes in topography, weather, and scenery accompany elevation changes.

-- Breakfast included at Kula Lodge, a local favorite, where you and your newly found friends will enjoy a delicious meal together.
+- Breakfast included at the Mill House Restaurant, where you and your newly found friends will enjoy a delicious meal together.

 - Souvenir booklet containing facts, Hawaiian cultural information, and more.

 - Hotel return after your morning on fabled Haleakala.